 What is inheritance tax?

-The IHT bill must be paid within 6 months of your death and is either paid by the executor of your will or your estate’s administrator if you haven’t made a will.
+The IHT bill must be paid within 6 months of your death.
+It is either paid by the executor of your will or your estate’s administrator if you haven’t made a will.
 If the bill isn’t paid within this time frame, interest will be charged on the amount due.
 Probate will be granted once the bill has been paid and your estate will then be passed to your beneficiaries.

 How is it calculated?